-21 Pursuant to N.D.
+25 Pursuant to N.D.
 Cent.
 Code § 31-04-04.1(2),

-e.
+- d.
+The accused must have the opportunity to communicate orally with counsel by electronic means while the videotaped statement is being made; and - e.
 All questioning must be done by the prosecutor or counsel for the defendant unless the defendant is an attorney pro se.
-An attorney pro se must conduct all questioning from outside the presence of the child

-2. A child victim's videotaped statement is admissible pursuant to subsection 1 if the court finds that the child is unavailable22 as a witness to testify at trial and, upon viewing the videotape recording before it is shown to the jury, determines that it is sufficiently reliable and trustworthy and that the interests of justice will best be served by admission of the statement into evidence
+An attorney pro se must conduct all questioning from outside the presence of the child - 2.
+A child victim's videotaped statement is admissible pursuant to subsection 1 if the court finds that the child is unavailable26 as a witness to testify at trial and, upon viewing the videotape recording before it is shown to the jury, determines that it is sufficiently reliable and trustworthy and that the interests of justice will best be served by admission of the statement into evidence